In this post...

 13.Pecan Bars (last item in my Thanksgiving Menu Template)

 These taste like little pecan pie bites!
 Here is the recipe.

 So there you have it!
-This is my menu for Thanksgiving.
+This is my Thanksgiving Menu Template.
 Please let me know if you make any of these recipes.
-Also if you have any Thanksgiving questions for me please ask them below in the comments section or email them to me at email@example.com.
+Also if you have any Thanksgiving questions for me please ask them below in the comments section or email them to me at firstname.lastname@example.org.